seidme/flxng/_docs/new-lib-setup.md

 - Go to `package.json` (for my-lib) and add missing peer dependencies (if any new added during development).

 - Go to my-library module and import Angular Common module and other Angular modules used in the lib code.
-(NOT NEEDED!!!!!!!!!!!!!!!!!!!!)
+(NOT NEEDED!?)

 ### Publishing